min69u/Reforestation/README.md

-## Why do bees have sticky hair?
-Because they use honey combs!
+## I heard there was a new store called Moderation.
+They have everything there